blackberry-garance/flowershow-app/docs/custom-styles.md

 ---
-title: Custom Styles
+title: Custom styles
+description: Customize the appearance of your site with CSS.
 ---

-> [!note]
-> You are viewing documentation for Flowershow Cloud.
-For Flowershow Self-hosted documentation, visit [[/docs/self-hosted/README|docs/self-hosted]].

-You can customize the appearance of your Flowershow Cloud site by adding a `custom.css` file to your site's repository.

 ## Creating the File